Climate Change Indicators in the United States

 - The extent of snow cover has varied from year to year.
 The average area covered by snow has ranged from 3.0 million to 3.6 million square miles, with the minimum value occurring in 1998 and the maximum in 1978 (see Figure 1).

-- The largest decreases in snow cover have occurred in spring and summer, whereas fall snow cover has remained fairly steady and winter cover appears to have increased slightly in recent years (see Figure 2).
+- The decreases in snow cover have largely occurred in spring and summer, whereas fall and winter snow cover have remained fairly steady over the time period studied (see Figure 2).
 Spring and summer snow cover can have a particularly important influence on water supplies.